Inductive inference of gradient-boosted decision trees on graphs for insurance fraud detection: Conclusion

-Further research could elaborate on random graphs in the context of heterogeneous graphs, as it provides a sounder basis for cross-validation than ignoring the dependence between training and testing sets when using a single graph.
-In the context of fraud, more specifically, time-aware simple paths enable one to use previous records of fraud as a separate node while controlling for information leakage.
+Further research could elaborate on time-aware simple paths enable one to use previous records of fraud as a separate node while controlling for information leakage.
 Given the popularity of ``guilt by association'' methods in insurance fraud, we expect this representation to have the potential to reach another performance ceiling.
 Another promising avenue to improve our method could be the exploration of attention mechanisms, discarding uninformative paths.
-A possible simplistic extension could be the analysis of SHAP values grouped by meta-path types, thereby discarding irrelevant meta-paths and retraining the model.
+A possible simplistic extension could be the analysis of SHAP values grouped by metapath types, thereby discarding irrelevant metapaths and retraining the model.
 A more complex attention mechanism (e.g., \textit{there exists at least one path such that...}) would likely require more adaptation than using the case weights, thereby modifying the gradient-boosted model itself.